-The Munich Allianz Arena is the soccer temple in the northern part of the city and the home of the FC Bayern München and TSV 1860 München soccer teams.
+The Munich Allianz Arena is the soccer temple in the northern part of the city and the home of the FC Bayern München soccer team.

 Football and event location

 Inside the stadium, 75.021 spectators are spread out across three terraces, all of which are under roof.
 The lowest rows are especially close to the playing field because no running track encircles the turf - the arena is a cauldron of soccer.
 The fan shop of the FC Bayern München is housed here as well and makes soccer hearts beat faster.
 For the visitors' enjoyment, there are various kiosks, a stylish bar-lounge-café, and of course the fan events for the Bavarians.
 Even if no game is taking place, the Allianz Arena with eight event boxes, two VIP lounges out of a total of 106 luxury boxes is also the place for business meetings, presentations, or celebrations.